frederic-mahe/mumu/README.md

 [lulu](https://github.com/tobiasgf/lulu), a R package for post-clustering curation of metabarcoding data

+**mumu** is not a strict lulu clone.
+There is a [bug in lulu](https://github.com/tobiasgf/lulu/issues/8) that prevents some merging.
+Additionaly, mumu can chain merges, not lulu.
+This results in slightly more merging with mumu (by a few percent).

 **mumu** is fully tested, with 145 carefully crafted individual black-box tests, covering 100% of the application-specific C++ code.
 Tests are written using common Unix/Linux shell utilities.
-Some C++ internal tests are also used (_assertions_), but these are only active at compile-time or at runtime when compiling with the _debug_ flag.
+Some C++ internal tests are also used (_assertions_), but these are only active at compile-time or at runtime when compiling with the `debug` flag.

 **mumu** uses C++20 features to make the code simpler, easier to